Authored by the expert who managed and guided the team behind the Peru Property Pack

 Which neighborhoods in Peru are gentrifying and attracting new investors in 2026?

-These gentrifying Lima neighborhoods have shown annual price appreciation of 8% to 12% over the past two years, outpacing the citywide average of 4% to 5%.
+These gentrifying areas of Peru have seen annual price appreciation of roughly 5% to 8% over the past two to three years, outpacing the Lima citywide average of about 4% nominal growth, and Surquillo in particular has benefited from spillover demand as Miraflores prices keep climbing.

 Which areas in Peru have major infrastructure projects planned that will boost prices?

-Historically, Lima properties within 500 meters of new metro stations have seen price premiums of 15% to 20% within two to three years of station openings, based on the experience with Metro Line 1.
+Historically in Lima, properties within 500 meters of new metro stations have seen price premiums of 15% to 20% within a few years of station opening, based on the experience around Metro Line 1 stations in districts like Surco and San Borja.

 You'll find our latest property market analysis about Peru here.